lucas-mdiniz/ddd-repository/README.md

 # ddd-repository

 Made for practicing DDD.
-To run the tests use `yarn test`
+To run the tests locally use `yarn install` and then `yarn test`.